-Factory chimneys proposed to be constructed within a radius of 8 kms. of runway ends/ARP shall not be permitted unless the owners give a written undertaking that oil-fired or electric furnaces or any other fuel which will not cause smoke-hazard will only be used.
+- 3.4 Factory chimneys proposed to be constructed within a radius of 8 kms of runway ends/ARP shall not be permitted unless the owners give a written undertaking that oil-fired or electric furnaces or any other fuel which will not cause smoke-hazard will only be used. - 3.5 A 3 metre deduction shall be made from the permissible elevation of the proposed structure falling in approach surfaces and transition surfaces in the close proximity of approach funnels.
+Restoration of 3 mtrs will be permitted only on receiving undertaking from the applicant that this height shall be utilized for building construction including super structures of any kind, such as, Wireless/TV antennas, cooling towers, mumties, lift machine rooms, overhead water tanks, etc.

-- 3.5 A 3 metre deduction shall be made from the permissible elevation of the proposed structure falling in approach surfaces and transition surfaces in the close proximity of approach funnels.
-Restoration of 3 Metre will be permitted only on receiving undertaking from the applicant that this height shall be utilised for building construction including super structures of any kind, such as, Wireless/TV antennas, cooling towers, mumties, lift machine rooms, overhead water tanks, etc. - 3.6 For the buildings/structures to be constructed in the vicinity of an aerodrome, the owner shall have to give an undertaking in the prescribed proforma to the effect that he is aware of the fact that no complaints of claims against the noise, vibration, nuisance or other damage to buildings/property/individuals, caused by the regular aircraft operations from/to the aerodrome, shall be entertained by the Central Government /Airports Authority of India. - 3.7 To have effective control over the unauthorized and haphazard constructions in the vicinity of aerodromes, it is required to have zoning plans readily available with aerodromes.
-These could be prepared for each aerodrome on any conveniently available map, such as Guide Map, Development Map etc. having a suitable scale. - 4 For mobile obstructions, the following allowances shall be made
+- 3.6 For the buildings/structures to be constructed in the vicinity of an aerodrome, the owner shall have to give an undertaking in the prescribed Performa to the effect that he is aware of the fact that no complaints of claims against the noise, vibration, nuisance or other damage to buildings/property/individuals, caused by the regular aircraft operations from/to the aerodrome, shall be entertained by the Central Government/Airports Authority of India. - 3.7 To have effective control over the unauthorized and haphazard constructions in the vicinity of aerodromes, it is required to have zoning plans readily available with aerodromes.
+These could be prepared for each aerodrome on any conveniently available map, such as Guide Map, Development Map etc. having a suitable scale. - 4.
+For mobile obstructions, the following allowances shall be made

-4.1 Rail Track : 7.62 metres 4.2 Road : 5.00 metres
+4.1 Rail Track

+7.62 mtrs

+4.2 Road

+5.00 mtrs

-- While clearing new constructions, the criteria given below shall be observed: - 5.1 No construction shall be permitted in respect of the following: - a) From apron edge: within a minimum distance of 26 metres. - b) From taxiway centre line: within a minimum distance of 42 metres. - c) From aircraft stand: within a minimum distance of 36 metres. - 6.
-The parameters which should be taken into consideration from Communication points of view are given below: - 6.1 In an aerodrome or an ACS station, no object shall be permitted on any land within the limits specified as under:
+- 5. While clearing new constructions, the criteria given below shall be observed. - 5.1 No construction shall be permitted in respect of the following: - a) From apron edge: within a minimum distance of 26 mtrs. - b) From taxiway centre line: within a minimum distance of 42 mtrs. - c) From aircraft stand: within a minimum distance of 36 mtrs. - 6.
+The parameters which should be taken into consideration from Communication points of view are given below: - 6.1 In an aerodrome or an ACS station, no object shall be permitted on any land within the limits specified as under: - 6.2 In an aerodrome or an ACS station where: